ni/nimi-python/docs/niscope/functions.rst

         You can adjust the amount of pre-trigger and post-trigger samples using the reference position parameter on the
-        :py:func:`niscope.configure_horizontal_timing` function.
+        :py:meth:`niscope.Session.configure_horizontal_timing` function.
 The default is half of the record length.

         Some features are not supported by all digitizers.
 Refer to `Features